What Is a Non-Profit Company?

 Are there Shareholders in Non-Profit Corporation?

-Unlike some other types of coporations, there are never any shareholders (or owners) in a Delaware non-profit company, because there is no shares of stock.
+Unlike some other types of corporations, there are never any shareholders (or owners) in a Delaware non-profit company, because there are no shares of stock.
 Those that work in a non-profit are know as the Board of Directors.

 Learn more about non-stock corporations.